 - French Fries: Everyone loves chicken with a side of fries!
 My Oven-Baked Seasoned French Fries are so tasty with these chicken breasts.

-- Corn on the Cob: If you’re grilling your chicken, you have to try it with this easy Grilled Corn on the Cob with Herbed Butter.
+- Corn on the Cob: If you’re grilling your chicken, you have to try it with this easy Grilled Corn on the Cob with Herbed Butter or with my Air Fryer Corn on the Cob.

 - Rice: I love serving balsamic chicken breasts with my Easy Lemon Rice.
 The dishes bring out each other’s flavors in the best way!